 Non-Economic Damages — Describes non-quantifiable losses, such as loss of enjoyment of life, loss of a marital relationship (consortium/companionship), and the victim’s pain and suffering.

-Like many states, Oklahoma sets certain limits, or damages caps, on the amount of punitive damages which may be awarded.
+Like many states, Oklahoma sets certain limits, or damages caps, on the amount of punitive damages that may be awarded.
 Different caps apply to different types of cases.
 For instance, if a case involves “reckless disregard” for the plaintiff’s rights, punitive damages are capped at $100,000.
 However, if a case involves intent, malice, and risk to human life, there is no specific cap on punitive damages.
 These limits are set forth by O.S. § 23-9.1.

 Verdicts and Settlements in Throat and Neck Injury Cases